This PGCE is designed for the Curriculum for Wales and supports the reform agenda for the professional learning of teachers.

 - Professional practice

 You’ll work with your mentor, and school staff members to take on increasing teaching responsibility.
-You’ll move from classroom support, and planning and teaching of single lessons in PGCE 1 to planning and teaching of a sequence of lessons in PGCE 2 to responsibility for planning, resourcing and solo teaching a range of lessons in PGCE 3.
+You’ll move from classroom support, and planning and teaching of single lessons to planning and teaching of a sequence of lessons in PGCE 1 and 2 to responsibility for planning, resourcing and solo teaching a range of lessons in PGCE 3.

 Whether you’re on the salaried or part-time route, you’ll undertake an individual classroom research project in PGCE 3.
-For students on the part-time route, you’ll need to complete 30 full days of teaching experience (five days a week over six consecutive school weeks).
+For students on the part-time route, you’ll need to complete 60 full days of teaching experience, 30 of which must be undertaken in a block (five days a week over six consecutive school weeks).

 Mentors will support you throughout your school experience.
 They’ll mediate and facilitate regular school-based tasks, which feed into your studies.